Update 2: Assure parents pediatric optometric care benefit included and available in all states

 "Because of the way the pediatric optometric care benefit is structured, they won't have to make that choice," Dr. Montaquila said.
 "It will be in every single plan when a child is being insured."

 For parents, the pediatric benefit brings clarity and consistency.
-For optometrists, it brings new opportunities such as participating in new plans and serving on provider panels.
+For doctors of optometry, it brings new opportunities such as participating in new plans and serving on provider panels.

 "Health plans will truly need to bring optometrists on board," Dr. Montaquila said.
 "Not only will optometrists not be excluded, they are going to be a crucial part of the plan."

-In addition, optometrists—already the primary providers of eye care—will be needed to meet the demand brought by millions of new pediatric patients.
+In addition, doctors of optometry—already the primary providers of eye care—will be needed to meet the demand brought by millions of new pediatric patients.
 That demand will be even greater because the benefit is part of mandatory coverage rather than being optional.

 "Optometry is going to have to step up to take over this volume of patients," Dr. Jordan said.
 "We're going to become a very essential need not only for the patient population, but also for the medical community."